krzentner/language-world/data/text-davinci-003/chain_py_md/window-open-4.py.md

     #  1. Put gripper right of the window handle
     #  2. Start pushing against the window handle to open the window
     #  3. Push the window open harder

-    # If the robot's gripper is not right of the window handle, move it there.
+    # If the the window handle is left of the robot's gripper, we should move the
+    # gripper near the window handle to start pushing
-    if check("the robot's gripper is not right of the window handle"): robot.put("gripper right of the window handle")
+    if check("the window handle is left of the robot's gripper and the robot's gripper is not near the window handle"): robot.move("gripper to right of window handle")

-    # If the robot's gripper is near the window handle, we can attempt to slide
+    # If the robot's gripper is near the window handle we can probably slide the
-    # the window open by pushing it from the side.
+    # window open now by moving the gripper left.
-    if check("the robot's gripper is near the window handle"): robot.push("window left")
+    if check("the robot's gripper is near the window handle"): robot.slide("window left")

     # If the robot's gripper is starting to be in front of the window handle,
-    # we need to push harder.
+    # push harder.
     if check("the robot's gripper is in front of the window handle"): robot.push("window left harder")
 ```